AI For Property Management Odor Complaint Calls

 Property Management Odor Complaint Calls need phone coverage built around their actual calls

-BLS notes that property managers may respond to emergencies during off-duty hours and investigate resident-reported problems.
-Odor calls are exactly the kind of fuzzy issue that can consume that time.
+BLS describes property managers answering questions from residents and owners, arranging repairs, keeping records, and responding to urgent problems.
+Odor calls are exactly the fuzzy issue that can consume that time.

 Maintenance responsiveness affects retention